Intrathecal Dual Checkpoint Inhibitor (PD-1 and CTLA-4) in Combination With Pemetrexed for Leptomeningeal Metastasis

 Drug: - QL1706 (bispecific antibody targeting PD-1 and CLTA-4)

-Intrathecal injection of PD-1/CTLA-4 bispecific antibody was administered every two weeks for six weeks during the induction phase, followed by monthly injections during the maintenance phase, until recurrence or death.
+Intrathecal injection of PD-1/CTLA-4 bispecific antibody was administered every 2 weeks for 6 weeks during the induction phase, followed by monthly injections during the maintenance phase, until recurrence or death.

 Drug: - Pemetrexed (Alimta)